jes/notes/watchmaking.md

 [2023-10-07](20231007.md): I tried to make a shaft for an escape wheel.

+[2023-10-13](20231013.md): I made a shaft for the pallet fork, but used the 4th axis in the milling machine instead of the lathe.

 (If starting with blued pivot steel, obviously skip the heat treatment).

 Cut off a length of silver steel slightly over the required length.
 Put it on the